Morglod/bun-ffi-gen/README.md

 This set of tools used for FFI bindings generation for Bun.
 Parser could be used for anything actually.

+Generates from .h C file.

 Currently latest Bun & TypeScript version should be used.

 Will exec `clang` to get ast and type infos, so it should be available in PATH.

+Feel free to write an issue with your header file, so I could tweak this package.

 ## Install